Differences between the United States and Europe mapped

 The map below created by Reddit user maps_us_eu illustrates the annual average median Software Engineer pay across the United States and the United Kingdom.
 Based on self-reported wages information.

 Population age structure

-In the maps below, each region’s population age composition is uniquely color-coded.
-Colors show direction and magnitude of deviation from the center point, which represents the average age composition.
-The hue component of color encodes the direction of deviation: towards yellow – more elderly population (65+); cyan – more people of working ages (15-64); magenta – more kids (<15).
+Each region’s population age composition in the maps below is uniquely color-coded.
+Colors show the direction and magnitude of deviation from the center point, representing the average age composition.
+The hue component of color encodes the direction of deviation: towards a yellow – more elderly population (65+); cyan – more people of working ages (15-64); magenta – more kids (<15).

-In 2020 the median age of the resident population of the US – 38.4, in Europe – 43.1.
+In 2020, the median age of the US resident population – was 38.4, and in Europe – 43.1.
 The map of the evolution of the age structure of the United States you can find here.

 Percentage of Population “Absolutely Certain” God Exists

 The residents of the United States are much more religious than the inhabitants of Europe.